dwyl/learn-hapi/README.md

 Learn Hapi [ Work in Progress ]
 ==========

-Learning how to use the Hapi (Node.js) web framework to build scalable apps in less time.
+Happiness is learning how to use the Hapi (Node.js) web framework to build reliable/scalable apps faster.

 ## What is Hapi?